itrnka/ha-framework/docs/introduction.md

 ## Use anything

 *ha* framework does not contain any unnecessary classes and allows developers to use all your favorite packages.
 Thus there are no unnecessary drivers, ORM, and other ballast.
-There are, of course, some common drivers, but their use is optional and can be easily installed via a compsoer. *ha* framework also provides an interface to allow any functionality to be used as a middleware.
+There are, of course, some common drivers, but their use is optional and can be easily installed via a composer. *ha* framework also provides an interface to allow any functionality to be used as a middleware.
 This allows you to use any packages or classes using a few lines of code.

 *ha* framework provides only an effective glue for application components and a well-written boostrap.
 The transition to this framework will then be able to preserve your existing code to a very large extent.
 Guaranteed is high reusability of your code and the separation of logical units into components that meet the elements of a service-oriented architecture.

 ## Change anything

-*ha* framework is strictly based on interfaces, and each implementation can easily be replaced by another implementation.
+*ha* framework is strictly based on interfaces, and each implementation can easily be replaced by another implementation (and this implementation is defined in config file).
 There is always a default implementation that should meet the requirements of versatility of use.
 In practice, however, there are cases where we need a very special implementation.
 Here is a very big problem with normal frameworks, usually we come across a point where the framework functionality change is impossible.

 Framework developers usually do not allow the fact that another developer needs another implementation. *ha* framework is incomparably better in this dimension.